 During 1981, a number of Provisional Irish Republican Army prisoners along with Irish National Liberation Army prisoners embarked on a coordinated hunger strike in Maze (formerly Long Kesh) Prison.
 The principal sticking point was the British Government’s refusal to reinstate political status, or effectively prisoner-of war status, to IRA and INLA soldiers held in custody.

 In November 1974 IRA activity on British mainland soil had been stepped up when two crowded Birmingham pubs were bombed, killing 21 people.
 The Wilson Labour Government reacted by passing emergency legislation that proscribed the IRA and other republican paramilitary groups as terrorist organisations.
 This in turn enabled the Home Secretary, Roy Jenkins, to arbitrarily expel Irish nationals, including those from Northern Ireland, and increase the powers of police and British soldiers assisting the Royal Ulster Constabulary.
 Under these new powers, Police were able to detain terrorist suspects for an initial 48 hours without charge and then for up to 5 days if authorised by the Home Secretary.
 The effectiveness and fairness of these new powers would later be questioned after a number of convictions of alleged IRA terrorists were overturned.
+In August 1971, the Heath Government had ordered the British Army to enact Internment; to preventatively arrest those suspected of being members of paramilitary organisations, who would then be detained indefinitely without trial, and without even being charged.
+The practice of Internment was abandoned in 1975, after almost 2000 had been imprisoned, some for the entire period.
+Three years later, the European Court of Human Rights found that prisoners had been subjected to inhumane and degrading treatment.

 An initial hunger strike, leading up to Christmas 1980, was called off when prison authorities offered a number of concessions in terms of the prisoners’ day-to-day regimes, but a strike resumed early in the new year with prisoners accusing prison authorities of failing to honour their commitments.
 Prime Minister Thatcher refused to give any ground on the issue of political status, stating emphatically; Crime is crime is crime.
 It is not political.